aws/aws-gamekit/README.md

   - If multiple Xcode versions are installed,
     run: `sudo xcode-select -s <YOUR_XCODE13_APP>/Contents/Developer`
     example: `sudo xcode-select -s /Applications/Xcode13.app/Contents/Developer`
-- run: `./build.sh -e`
+- Run: `./build.sh`
+  - If needed the '-e' flag can be used to compile with OpenSSL engine support although this may cause some 'undefined symbols for architecture' depending on your OS version.

-**Boost:** Get the shell script that will download, bootstrap, and build Boost for iOS from: https://gist.github.com/faithfracture/c629ae4c7168216a9856#file-boost-sh.
+**Boost:** Get the shell script that will download, bootstrap, and build Boost for iOS from: https://github.com/faithfracture/Apple-Boost-BuildScript/blob/master/boost.sh.

+- The variables in boost.sh should be replaced with the following to avoid building unecessary libraries
+  - BOOST_LIBS=("regex" "filesystem" "iostreams")
+  - ALL_BOOST_LIBS_1_68=("regex" "filesystem" "iostreams")
+  - ALL_BOOST_LIBS_1_69=("regex" "filesystem" "iostreams")

 ### Third party Tools for Android Builds (On Windows)